 At first you may need to perform these exercises while sitting or lying down.
 As the muscles strengthen, you can progress to exercise standing up.
-As in any muscle training activity, start with what you can achieve and progress from there.
+As with any muscle training activity, start with what you can achieve and progress from there.

 - seek medical advice for chronic cough

-- develop good bowel habits
+- develop good bowel habits.

-How physio can help pelvic floor disorders Physiotherapy (NZ)
+How physio can help pelvic floor disorders Physiotherapy NZ

-Pelvic floor information Pelvic floor first (AU), 2013
+Pelvic floor information Pelvic floor first, Australia

 Pelvic floor muscle training for women Continence Foundation of Australia & Department of Health, Australia